-By first looking at the side view of the teeth we can then project a set of lines to the front view to help determine their placement in the front view.
+In this case you can use a side view drawing of the teeth to then project a set of line that will give you the placement of the teeth in the front view.

-While this may seem like a lot of work you don’t need to make a detailed side view drawing as the one in this example.
-You can just do a quick outline sketch of the side view of the face.
+While this may seem like a lot of work you don’t need to make a side view drawing that is as detailed as the example.
+Just do a quick outline sketch.

 For some common mistakes when drawing anime see: